-Fig. G-62 Number of genera in the major families of the Afghan flora
+Fig. G-62 Number of genera in the major vascular plant families of the Afghan flora

-Fig. G-63 Number of species in the major genera of the Afghan flora
+Fig. G-63 Number of species in the major plant genera of the Afghan flora

 ◘ Fig. G-64 Species density and distribution of Eremurus species as an example of Irano-Turanian distribution (Hedge & Wendelbo 1970).

 The lowland species usually have a very wide distribution.
 Most species occur in S and N Afghanistan, but also in neighbouring Iran, Turkmenistan, Uzbekistan and Tajikistan.
-Others range from Central Asia just to N Afghanistan, while a third group occurs mainly in the southern deserts of Iranian Baluchistan, S Afghanistan to Pakistan.
+Others range from C Asia just to N Afghanistan, while a third group occurs mainly in the southern deserts of Iranian Baluchistan, S Afghanistan to Pakistan.
 In the mountain belts, because of the great habitat differentiation, the floristic diversity is much greater, the distribution patterns of the species much more variable, a few extending even to Pakistan, others having a much smaller range or being endemic.
 Endemic here means that they occur only in the Afghan mountains, although they may also spread to neighbouring mountain ranges in Tajikistan and Pakistan.
 However, many also occur only in a smaller part of the mountain range.
 Thus, due to the strong geographical isolation, other species have evolved in each chain; this explains the large number of species in the genera Astragalus, Cousinia, Acantholimon, Allium and some others.

-12.2 Sino-Japanese flora elements
+12.2 Sino-Japanese floral elements

 With the Himalayan subregion, the Sino-Japanese floral region extends into E Afghanistan (◘ Fig. G-65).
-Here it occupies mainly the lower altitudinal regions.
+Here it occupies mainly the lower elevational regions.
 Biodiversity is particularly high considering the inherently small area.
-Different forest types characterize the eastern and southeastern slopes of the Hindu Kush.
+Different forest types characterise the E and SE slopes of the Hindu Kush.
 Thus, Himalayan cedar (Cedrus deodara), pines (Pinus gerardiana and P. wallichiana), oaks (Quercus baloot, Qu. dilatata and Qu. semecarpifolia), fir (Abies spectabilis) and spruce (Picea smitheana) each form small-scale forests with numerous species in the understory, which also have a mostly eastern Afghan-Himalayan distribution.
-The rare Rhododendron afghanicum as understory in the upper coniferous forest stage and Rh. collettianum in the subalpine Juniperus belt are examples of endemic species of the region (◘ Fig. G-66).
+The rare Rhododendron afghanicum as understory in the upper coniferous forest belt and Rh. collettianum in the subalpine Juniperus belt are examples of narrow endemic species of the region (◘ Fig. G-66).

-◘ Fig. G-65 The distribution of Quercus baloot as a Sino-Japanese element from the montane altitudinal range of the Himalaya and eastern Hindu Kush (as cited by Browicz 1978).
+◘ Fig. G-65 The distribution of Quercus baloot as a Sino-Japanese element from the montane elevational range of the Himalaya and E Hindu Kush (as cited by Browicz 1978).

 ◘ Fig. G-66 Distribution of Rhododendron afghanicum and Rh. collettianum as two Himalayan elements in monsoon-influenced eastern Afghanistan (based on Flora Iranica data).

-12.3 Saharo-Sindian and other flora elements
+12.3 Saharo-Sindian and other floral elements in Afghanistan

-The Saharo-Saharan floral region is less homogeneous, although the climatic conditions with high aridity are very similar from the Western Sahara to Pakistan with very hot summers and mild but never quite frost-free winters.
+The Saharo-Sindian floral region is less homogeneous, although the climatic conditions with high aridity are very similar from the W Sahara to Pakistan with very hot summers and mild but never quite frost-free winters.
 There is considerable variation in the distribution patterns of the individual species, perhaps explained by their large range but also by the different climatic histories in historical times.
 Haloxylon salicornicum (◘ Fig. G-67), Cornulaca monacantha (both Chenopodiaceae), and Gymnocarpus decander (Caryophyllaceae) are examples of particularly widespread lowland species.
-They overlap in range with Irano-Turanian species, or they are species that have penetrated far into the Saharo-Arabian deserts from Irano-Turanian floral regions, such as the chenopodiaceous shrubs Haloxylon persicum (Wie-ßer Saxaul) and Seidlitzia rosmarinus.
+They overlap in range with Irano-Turanian species, or they are species that have penetrated far into the Saharo-Arabian deserts from Irano-Turanian floral regions, such as the chenopodiaceous shrubs Haloxylon persicum (white Saxaul) and Seidlitzia rosmarinus.

 ◘ Fig. G-67 Distribution pattern of Haloxylon salicornicum as a lowland element of the Saharo-Sindian floral region with a wide spatial range of variation (as indicated by Browicz 1978).

-◘ Fig. G-68 Distribution pattern of Nannorrhops ritchieana as a representative of the subtropical lowlands just extending into eastern Afghanistan (as cited by Browicz 1978).
+◘ Fig. G-68 Distribution pattern of Nannorrhops ritchieana as a representative of the subtropical lowlands just extending into E Afghanistan (as cited by Browicz 1978).